nchlswhttkr/website/content/resume.md

 ---

-> **Community** \
+> **Community**

 - Volunteer, student mentor and past committee for [WIRED](https://wired.org.au), supporting IT at Monash
-- Brass musician, playing with community bands and orchestras around Melbourne, and competing at a state and national level
+- Brass musician with Melbourne's community bands and orchestras, competing at states and nationals
 - Member and volunteer barman for Coatesville Bowling Club
+- Lover of tech talks, hackathon attendee (Unihack, GovHack, Facebook) and OSS contributor